matthewdeanmartin/caniuseonlywheels/README.md

 - import
 - invocation

-Can't do anything about import and invocation, but it is unnecessary to run setup.py, **just always install wheels**, using the following switches.
+Can't do anything about import and invocation, but it is unnecessary to run setup.py, **always install wheels**, using the following switches.

 ```bash